-Facedrive's CEO Already Has One Public Company Failure.
-It Is Currently Trading For \$0.03 On The OTC Pink Sheets.
+Facedrive's CEO Already Has One Public Company Experience in His Rear View Mirror.
+The Stock Traded Down 99% Over its Life and Currently Trades on The OTC Pink Sheets.

-This also isn't Facedrive CEO Sayanthan Navaratnam's first foray into the public markets.
+This also isn't Facedrive CEO Sayan Navaratnam's first foray into the public markets.

 He was also CEO and Chairman of Creative Vistas, a broadband systems integrator primarily focused on servicing Canadian customers of Rogers Communications.
-Navartnam was named Chairman and CEO of the company in 2004.
+Navaratnam was named Chairman and CEO of the company in 2004.
 [Pg.
 3]

-Despite glowing promises, the company was ultimately unable to service its debt due to lackluster revenue and cash flow.
-Navartnam ended up purchasing the company's main operating subsidiary for \$1 and the assumption of the company's debt.
+Despite glowing initial promises, the company was ultimately unable to service its debt due to lackluster revenue and cash flow.
+Navaratnam ended up purchasing the company's main operating subsidiary for \$1 plus the assumption of the company's debt.
 [Pg.
 20]